Managing the Triple Constraints for Successful Project Results

 - Balance project scope, time and costs to increase customer satisfaction

-- Controlling cost: estimating techniques, determining a reasonable budget, identifying risks that may lead to cost overruns, taking corrective actions, using earned value analysis to measure performance
+- Controlling cost: cost control tools and techniques, identifying risks that may lead to cost overruns, taking corrective actions, using earned value analysis to measure performance

 Working in small groups, you will apply the tools and techniques you are learning to find suitable scope, time and cost management solutions.
 You will also gain experience in using a team approach to win buy-in from stakeholders throughout the project life cycle.